hexbatch/apple-core/v1/docs/layers/d-connection-layers/mirroring.md

 # Mirroring

-Related to the auditing, provides some apis to allow outside programs to tell this instance when something changes on another instance
+Related to the publishing, provides some apis to allow outside programs to tell this instance when something changes on another instance

 When it gets info, it will see if this is for anything with a wrapper type parent.